postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 ### Troubleshooting tips

-You can find the current status of your Interceptor integration by selecting the Interceptor satellite icon in the upper-right corner of the app, then navigating to **Cookies**:<!--TODO: change -->
+You can find the current status of your Interceptor integration by looking at the upper right of the **Capture Requests** window:

 * **Connected**: You can proceed with using Interceptor.
 * **Not connected**: Ensure Interceptor is installed correctly—refer to [Installing interceptor](#installing-interceptor).